Counseling Wellness Services

 Counseling sessions are typically 50 minutes in length.
 The number of sessions varies from person to person.
 Some individuals come for 3-4 sessions and some come for 12-15 sessions.
 Those needing intensive treatment or crisis services will be appropriately referred.

 Counseling sessions are typically scheduled during business hours Monday through Thursday.
 Times and days may vary for group sessions.
 Call for specific availability.
 During fall and spring semesters, dates of operation are from September 1 to December 1, and February 1 to May 1.

 Please note: The Counseling and Assessment Center is closed during university closures and during the summer months.
 We will start scheduling appointments mid-August for fall semester and mid-January for spring semester.

 Counseling session fees are $10.00/Session.
-Fees are waived for all MSU students, faculty, and staff.
+Fees are waived for all Murray State students, faculty and staff.
 Our counseling clinic hours vary from semester to semester.
 Group counseling fees are $50.00 for an 8-10 week group (approximately $5.00/group session).
 Payment is due at the time of service with the exception of groups, which may be paid in two installments of $25.00.
 Please note that we only take cash or checks and cannot accept credit cards or bill insurance.

-Counseling appointments can be made by calling the Counseling Clinic at (270) 809-3822.
-Please leave a message and we will get back to you to schedule your appointment.
+Counseling appointments can be made by calling the Counseling Clinic at 270.809.3822.
+Please leave a message and we will get back with you to schedule your appointment.

 Counseling and Assessment Center Photos